asnaqsys/asnaqsys.github.io/manuals/datagate/programmers-guide/database-file-recordsand-adg-dataset.md

 ---
-title: "Managing Database File Records and ADG Dataset"
+title: "Database File Records and AdgDataSet"
 description: "Learn how to manage and manipulate database file records and ADG datasets effectively.
 This guide covers techniques, tips, and best practices."
 ---